 Ophthalmologist Program Accreditation

-Aspiring ophthalmologists need to ensure that the schools and residencies they attend are accredited by the appropriate agencies, as this is required for board certification and may be required for state licensing.
+Aspiring ophthalmologists need to ensure that the appropriate agencies accredit the schools and residencies they attend, as this is required for board certification and may be required for state licensing.
 Medical schools are licensed by either the Liaison Committee on Medical Education (LCME) for doctor of medicine programs or by the Commission on Osteopathic College Accreditation (COCA) for doctor of osteopathy programs.

 Residency programs are accredited by the Accreditation Council for Graduate Medical Education (ACGME), and they will only accept a candidate who has attended an accredited medical school.